InaLuo2022/credit-risk-classification/README.md

 The dataset is split into training and testing datasets by using train_test_split.
 Then a logistic regression model(`LogisticRegression`) is applied to the training data.
 And make a prediction using the tasting data.

-For model evaluation, ‘accuracy_score’, ‘confusion_matrix’, and ‘classification_report’ are used to evaluate the model’s performance.
+For model evaluation, ‘balanced_accuracy_score’, ‘confusion_matrix’, and ‘classification_report’ are used to evaluate the model’s performance.

 To improve the prediction precision, the dataset is over-sampled by using RandomOverSampler then also use a logistic regression model and three evaluation methods mentioned above to evaluate again.